OlayinkaPeter/diagnosisAPI/README.md

     $ flask run
     ```

-7. Navigate to `http://localhost:5000/cars` to view the cars data.
+7. Navigate to `http://localhost:5000` to view the API usage data.